 SECTION 1.
 EXECUTIVE COMMITTEE

 The Executive Committee shall consist of the President, Vice President, Secretary, and Treasurer.
-The immediate Past President shall be a non-voting member of the Executive Committee in an advisory capacity for a period not to exceed one year following his/her term of office provided that his/her term as Director or Regional Representative has not terminated.
+The immediate Past President shall be a non-voting member of the Executive Committee in an advisory capacity for a period not to exceed one year following his/her term of office provided that his/her term as Director has not terminated.
 The Executive Committee shall have the authority to make ongoing decisions between Board meetings and shall have the authority to make financial and program decisions, hire and fire personnel, and consider and grant emergency fund requests.
 Any meetings of and/or business conducted by the Executive Committee must be reported to the Board of Directors at the next Board of Directors meeting.